athifer/pdx_analysis_tutorial/README.md

 # 3. Install additional packages for advanced workflows
 pip install lifelines
+# Note: You may see a deprecation warning about 'autograd-gamma' - this is normal and safe to ignore

 # 4. Generate enhanced dataset (20 models: 10+10 design)
 python src/python/generate_enhanced_data.py